 This ISSMP only addresses the strategic issues in general terms to provide a mandate for developing population-specific AFMPs for the three populations of Barnacle Goose, recognising that the populations have a different status on Table 1 of AEWA and that there are differences in their distribution and the human-wildlife conflicts involved.
-These AFMPs will be adopted and then revised annually by the European Goose Management International Working Group (EGM IWG).
+These AFMPs will be adopted and then revised periodically by the European Goose Management International Working Group (EGM IWG).
 Therefore, implementation details or issues that may require revision in the future, such as Favourable Reference Values (FRVs), indicators, any co-ordinated adjustment of the populations to a particular level at an appropriate spatial scale (if this is necessary at all, following an assessment of the presence of legitimate grounds for derogation and the availability of suitable alternatives) and tasks related to the actions agreed in the management plan will be elaborated in the AFMPs (Figure 4 and Box 1 below).